Indirect magnetic signals mediated by a single surface band in Weyl semimetals: Results and Discussion

-For the case of $E_{sur}\left(\alpha=0,v_0\neq0\right)$,the numerical results of the surface contribution can also be obtained according to the Eqs.
+For the case of $E(|k_x|<k_0,v_0\neq0)$, the numerical results of the surface contribution can also be obtained according to the Eqs.
 (2) and (6-7), as plotted in Fig. 5.
-It is found that the nonzero interaction only arises with impurities deposited along $y$ axis, which echoes with the case of the phase factor $\vartheta$ in Fig. 3(d).
-Compared to the case of $E_{sur}\left(\alpha=1,v_0=0\right)$, the interaction here decays much more slowly with the impurity distance as $1/R_y^2$.
-In addition, there exists a different oscillation with a period of ${T'_y}=\pi /k^\prime_F$, which is induced by the bending effect of the surface band and determined by the Fermi wave number $k^\prime_F=-\gamma/v_0$.
-Similar oscillations but induced by the finite Fermi energy are also reported in previous literatures\cite{graphene1,graphene2,graphene3,graphene4,graphene5,Weyl1,Weyl2,Weyl3,topo1,surface1,surface2,surface3,surface4,surface5,NLSM,alpha,semiDirac}.
-To obtain the analytical results of the RKKY interaction, one have to notice that the dispersion in $k_y$ axis is infinite, i.e., the effect of the band edge of the $k_y$ axis disappears.
-Thus, the corresponding RKKY interaction is mainly contributed by the electrons at the Kohn-anomaly point, which corresponds to a singular point on the Fermi surface.
-According to the properties of singular point, one can use the partial differential equations $\partial k_y/\partial k_x = 0$ [$k_y=\left(-\gamma\pm\sqrt{\gamma^2-4v_0^2k_x^2}\right)/\left(2v_0\right)$] to calculate the positions $(k_{x_i},k_{y_i})$ of the Kohn-anomaly point as
+Compared to the case of $E(k_\parallel<k_0,v_0=0)$, the interaction here decays much more slowly with the impurity distance as $1/R_y^2$.
+In addition, there exists a different oscillation with a period of ${T'_y}=\pi /k_F$, whose Fermi wave number $k_F=\gamma/v_0$ is induced by the bending effect of the surface band.
+Similar oscillations but induced by the finite Fermi energy ($u_F\neq0$) are also reported in previous literatures\cite{graphene1,graphene2,graphene3,graphene4,graphene5,Weyl1,Weyl2,Weyl3,topo1,surface1,surface2,surface3,surface4,surface5,NLSM,alpha,semiDirac}.

+To obtain the analytical result, one have to notice that the dispersion in $k_y$ axis is infinite, i.e., the band-edge effect of $k_y$ axis disappears.
+Thus, the interaction here is only contributed by the electrons at the Kohn-anomaly point\cite{layer}, which corresponds to a singular point on the Fermi surface.
+According to the properties of singular point, one can use the partial differential equations $\partial k_y/\partial k_x = 0$ [$k_y=\left(-\gamma\pm\sqrt{\gamma^2-4v_0^2k_x^2}\right)/\left(2v_0\right)$] to calculate the positions $(k_{x_i},k_{y_i})$ of the Kohn-anomaly points as

-Since the projected positions of the two Kohn-anomaly points in $x$ axis are $k_{x_i}=0$, one can expanding the integrand of Eq.
-(6) at $k_{x_i}=0$ to calculate $g\left( \pm R_y,\omega\right)$ (see detailed derivation in the Appendix II) as
+Since the two Kohn-anomaly points are all located on $k_y$ axis (i.e., $k_{x}=0$), one can expand the integrand of Eq.
+(6) at $k_{x}=0$ to calculate $g\left( \pm R_y,\omega\right)$ (see detailed derivation in the Appendix III) as

-Plugging the above green's functions into Eq.
-(7), one can solved the surface contribution as
+Plugging the above Green's functions into Eq.
+(7) and integrating out the energy $\omega$, one can solve the surface contribution as

-where the coefficient unrelated to $R_y$ are dropped for simplicity.
-The result in the above equation explains the decay and the oscillation of the RKKY interaction exhibited in Fig. 5.
+The above analytical result explains the decay and the oscillation of the RKKY interaction in Fig. 5, as denoted by the dashed line.